pudjamansyurin/gen-core/README.md

 - [ ] AUDIO:
   - [ ] Connect pin 41 to GND (bellow the chip)
   - [ ] Give GND hole (un-isolated) bellow the chip.
+  - [ ] VL & VP pin should use its own 3v3 regulator (so add it), and it must be controlled also using MOSFET

 ## RF PCB Guidelines :
 - http://iot-bits.com/simple-rf-pcb-layout-tips-tricks/